 The Patella tendon runs from the bottom of the knee cap down to the upper portion of the tibia.
 It is a common area of pain in running and jumping sports.
 Many of the sports injured patients we see with this condition play basketball, volleyball, or gymnastics due to the amount of jumping in these sports.

-There are many effective ways to treat this problem non-surgically including braces, exercises, medications, and activity modifications.
-At Sports Health Northwest, we offer a variety of interventional treatment options to help active individuals treat and recover from this condition so that you can return to full, pain free activity.
+There are many effective ways to treat this problem non-surgically including braces, exercises, medications, activity modifications, and orthobiologics.
+At Sports Health Northwest, we offer a variety of interventional treatment options including platelet rich plasma and percutaneous tenotomy using ultrasound guidance to help active individuals treat and recover from this condition so that you can return to full, pain free activity.